cazala/coin-hive/README.md

 Options:

-  --username  Set a username for the miner
-  --interval  Interval between updates (logs)
-  --port      Port for the miner server
+  --username        Set a username for the miner --interval        Interval between updates (logs) --port            Port for the miner server
-  --host      Host for the miner server
-  --threads   Number of threads for the miner
-  --proxy     Proxy socket 5/4, for example: socks5://127.0.0.1:9050
+  --host            Host for the miner server --threads         Number of threads for the miner --proxy           Proxy socket 5/4, for example: socks5://127.0.0.1:9050 --puppeteer-url   URL where puppeteer will point to, by default is miner server (host:port) --miner-url       URL of CoinHive's JavaScript miner, can be set to use a proxy
 ```

 ## API